Kingxukai/linux/Documentation/filesystems/erofs.rst

          \________________________| nameoff0
                              Directory block

-Note that apart from the offset of the first filename, nameoff0 also indicates the total number of directory entries in this block since it is no need to introduce another on-disk field at all.
+Note that apart from the woke offset of the woke first filename, nameoff0 also indicates the total number of directory entries in this block since it is no need to introduce another on-disk field at all.